Medical expert of the article

 Who to contact?

-Specific treatment does not exist.
-In all cases, therapy is symptomatic and is aimed at maintaining the life of patients.
-Microcephaly does not respond to treatment and has unfavorable prognosis of development and outcome.
-As a rule, patients with this diagnosis stay in special institutions for patients with malformations of the brain.
+There is no specific treatment.
+In all cases, therapy is symptomatic and aimed at maintaining the life of patients.
+Microcephaly is not treatable and has an unfavorable prognosis for development and outcome.
+As a rule, patients with this diagnosis are in special institutions for patients with brain malformations.

 Forecast

-The outcome of the disease in all cases is unsatisfactory, since such a pathology is incurable.
-Supportive therapy gives insignificant results, patients are monitored in special institutions for people with mental disabilities.
+The outcome of the disease in all cases is unsatisfactory, since such pathology is incurable.
+Maintenance therapy gives insignificant results, patients are under observation in special institutions for people with mental disabilities.

-Life expectancy in microcephaly, as a rule, is low because of insufficient development and functioning of the brain.
+Life expectancy in microcephaly is usually short due to the insufficient development and functioning of the brain.
 Most often, people suffering from this pathology die as a result of infectious lesions.